kimgoetzke/procedural-generation-1/README.md

 ### Random ideas for further development

 - **User interface**:
-    - Implement Restful API and a web interface as alternative for CLI-based player loop
+    - Implement a web interface to use the API
     - Add visual, ASCII art mini-map
 - **Procedural generation**:
     - Implement biomes which: